Celian "Buck" Adams at Rest

 Only a year before, the family enjoyed a Mother's Day breakfast together at nearby Finnon Lake.
 In 2020, because of the Coronavirus pandemic, they got take-out food from Frank's Diner and ate their Mother's Day breakfast at home.

 The Adams family served at Colegio Linda Vista (now a university) in the mountains of south Mexico between 1958 and 1997, and returned multiple times for short visits and reunions.
 In 2013 they enjoyed seeing many old friends, and it was their last time together there as a family.

 Having grown up in a Christian family and volunteered many years in mission service, Celian felt that his rebellious teen years disqualified him from meeting God's high standards.
-At age 12 he wanted to be baptized, but his well-meaning parents told him he wasn't "good enough" yet, so he put it off until 2014, when at age 94, he was baptized in the Eel River among the redwoods in northern California.
+At age 12 he wanted to be baptized, but his well-meaning parents told him he wasn't "good enough" yet, so he put it off.
+Eventually he realized that he could never be "good enough," that Jesus has paid the price for his sins, and his part was to accept the gift of salvation.
+Still he waited until 2014, when at age 94, he was baptized in the Eel River among the redwoods in northern California.